libgraviton/deploy-scripts/README.md

 composer require graviton/deploy-scripts
 ```

+There is also a PHAR file for your convenience, [located here](https://graviton-deploy-scripts.nova.scapp.io/deploy.phar). ;-)

 ## Configuration
 The configuration is to be done in ``app/config/deploy.yml``.
 In order to configure this library you have to copy the ``deploy.yml.dist`` to ``deploy.yml`` and modify the latter